-Made \$12 million available for the Rural Maternity and Obstetrics Management Strategies program to address the unmet needs of rural moms.
+Made \$12 million available for the Rural Maternity and Obstetrics Management Strategies program that tests models addressing the unmet needs of rural moms.

-- Made a \$350 million investment to expand home visiting services to families most in need, increase access to doulas, address health disparities in infant deaths, and improve data reporting on maternal mortality. - Created a new measure in Medicare that will encourage hospitals to standardize protocols addressing obstetric emergencies and complications arising during pregnancy.
+Made a \$350 million investment to expand home visiting services to families most in need, increase access to doulas, address health disparities in infant deaths, and improve data reporting on maternal mortality.

+Created a new measure in Medicare that will encourage hospitals to standardize protocols addressing obstetric emergencies and complications arising during pregnancy.

-Investing in tribal health
+Investing in Tribal Health

-- ✓ Upheld the Administration's commitment to honoring tribal sovereignty, including tribal voices in policy decision-making by engaging and participating in tribal consultation regarding COVID-19 supplemental funding and consideration of mandatory funding approaches for the Indian Health Services (IHS). - In consultation with tribal governments, distributed more than \$9 billion to support COVID-19 mitigation in Indian Country through IHS - nearly \$6 billion of which was provided in the American Rescue Plan Act.
-These resources have supported critical response activities, such as drive-thru testing sites, community vaccine distribution efforts, and the continued provision of high-quality health care in Indian Country. - ✓ Gave direct support to tribal areas seeking to provide COVID-19 vaccines through the CDC COVID-19 Vaccination Program, and Urban Indian Organizations can receive such vaccines through IHS.
+- ✓ Upheld the Administration's commitment to honoring tribal sovereignty, including Tribal voices in policy decision-making by engaging and participating in Tribal consultation regarding COVID-19 supplemental funding and budget formulation. - In consultation with tribal governments, distributed more than \$9 billion to support COVID-19 mitigation in Indian Country through IHS-nearly \$6 billion of which was provided in the ARP.
+These resources have supported critical response activities, such as drive-thru testing sites, community vaccine distribution efforts, and the continued provision of high-quality health care in Indian Country.

-Investing in rural health
+Investing in Rural Health

-In 2021, thanks to the American Rescue Plan Act, invested almost \$16 billion to strengthen rural health, including \$7.5 billion in American Rescue Plan Act rural payments to providers and suppliers who serve rural Medicaid, CHIP, and Medicare beneficiaries.
+✓ In 2021, thanks to the ARP, invested almost \$16 billion to strengthen rural health, including \$7.5 billion in ARP Rural payments to providers and suppliers who serve rural Medicaid, CHIP, and Medicare beneficiaries.